keyboardio/Kaleidoscope/README.md

 ### `.configure(sequence)`

 > Set the sequence of keys to press.
-Each element is a triplet of `row`,
+Each element is a quartett of `row`,
-> `column`, and a `delay`.
-Each of these will be pressed in different cycles,
+> `column`, a `pressTime`, and a `delay`.
+Each of these will be pressed in
-> unlike macros which play back within a single cycle.
+> different cycles, unlike macros which play back within a single cycle.
+>
+> The key at `row`, `column` will be held for `pressTime` milliseconds, and
+> after an additional `delay` milliseconds, the plugin will move on to the next
+> entry in the sequence.
 >
 > The sequence *MUST* reside in `PROGMEM`.